MotivatedCreation/JPSFetchedResultsCollection/README.md

 # Usage

-**NOTE: The order of the NSFetchedResultsControllers in the array passed in to the constructor determines the order of the sections.**
+**NOTE: The order of the NSFetchedResultsControllers in the array passed in to the constructor determines the order of the sections.
+The same goes for the NSFetchRequests.**

 ### Allocating a Container
 `let fetchedResultsContainer = JPSFetchedResultsContainer(fetchedResultsControllers: [...], managedObjectContext: context)`<br />